Listen To Your Body And Harness The Wisdom Of Physical Intuition

 It can be developed through mindfulness, physical activity, spending time in nature, and practicing sensory awareness.

-What are the benefits of developing physical intuition?
+What are the benefits of developing body intelligence?

 REFERENCES